-Note: This figure reports average life insurance issuance for exposed (red) and non-exposed (blue) insurance groups from 2005 to 2023.
-Panel (a) reports ordinary life insurance, and panel (b) reports group life insurance.
-Units are in billions of US dollars.
+Note: This figure reports average ordinary life insurance issuance relative to average group life issuance [panel (a)] and average group life issuance shares [panel (b)] for exposed (red) and non-exposed (blue) insurers over time.
+Averages are weighted by assets within each class of insurers.
+For panel (a), units are in billions of US dollars.